StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Experiments

 {\textbf{Effectiveness of $R_{A \rightarrow L}$ and $Z_{V \rightarrow L}$}}.
 To study the effect on each reference transformer in MPA, we remove $Z_{V \rightarrow L}$ and $Z_{A \rightarrow L}$, respectively.
 As shown in Row 5-6 of Table~\ref{tab_ablation}, $Z_{V \rightarrow L}$ has a significant effect on improving emotions, while $Z_{A \rightarrow L}$ more focus on local acoustic information to strengthen style and pronunciation.

 {\textbf{Effectiveness of U-MelDecoder and U-post}}.
 To prove the effect of each module in USL, we remove the utterance-level style learning on mel-decoder and post-net, respectively.
-As shown in Row 8-9 of Table~\ref{tab_ablation}, when removing the U-post, the performance also drops but is not as large as removing the U-MelDecoder.
+In other words, it still keeps an autoregressive manner by transformer-based decoder, and we just cut off the red arrow in Figure~\ref{fig3} (c).
+As shown in Row 7-8 of Table~\ref{tab_ablation}, when removing the U-post, the performance also drops but is not as large as removing the U-MelDecoder.
 This indicates that U-MelDecoder is critical to the generation of spectrum, while U-post only works on refining spectrum in 80 channels so that the impact is relatively small.